MSc Translational Cardiovascular MedicineFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-There are seven core units that make up this MSc, followed by a research project.
-This can either be a 'wet' (based in Bristol) or a 'dry' (remote) project of an appropriate area of study.
+There are seven core taught units that make up this MSc, followed by a research project.
+The research project can either be laboratory-based (in Bristol) or a 'dry' project (literature review or grant proposal) on an appropriate area of study.
 It will be presented both in written form and orally with a mini presentation.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Translational Cardiovascular Medicine.